seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part12-Building-Invoices.md

 - [ ] invoices and invoice_lines tables exist in Neon
 - [ ] You can create an invoice against a real customer with multiple line items
 - [ ] The invoice list page shows all invoices with correct totals
-- [ ] The invoice detail page (using a dynamic [id] route) shows full line item detail
+- [ ] The invoice detail page (using a dynamic `[id]` route) shows full line item detail
-- [ ] You understand what the [id] folder syntax does and how params gives you that value in code
+- [ ] You understand what the `[id]` folder syntax does and how `params` gives you that value in code
-- [ ] You understand why invoice.orgId !== orgId is checked before rendering the detail page
+- [ ] You understand why `invoice.orgId !== orgId` is checked before rendering the detail page

 ---

 ### Troubleshooting

-**Customer dropdown on the new invoice page is empty** Go create a customer first at /dashboard/customers (Part 11) — you cannot create an invoice without at least one customer to attach it to.
+**Customer dropdown on the new invoice page is empty** Go create a customer first at `/dashboard/customers` (Part 11) — you cannot create an invoice without at least one customer to attach it to.

-**Submitting the form does nothing, or an unhandled error appears** Check your terminal running npm run dev for the actual thrown error message.
+**Submitting the form does nothing, or an unhandled error appears** Check your terminal running `npm run dev` for the actual thrown error message.
 A common cause is leaving all three line item rows completely empty — the action requires at least one valid line (a description with a quantity greater than 0 and a non-negative unit price).

 **Invoice total shows as 0.00 even though you entered line items** Confirm you entered a value in the "Unit Price" field for at least one row, and that the "Qty" field is greater than 0 — rows with a missing or zero quantity/price are silently skipped by the parsing loop, by design.

-**Clicking an invoice number on the list leads to a 404 / Not Found page** Confirm the folder is named exactly `[id]` (including the square brackets) inside src/app/dashboard/invoices/, and that page.tsx sits directly inside that folder.
+**Clicking an invoice number on the list leads to a 404 / Not Found page** Confirm the folder is named exactly `[id]` (including the square brackets) inside `src/app/dashboard/invoices/`, and that `page.tsx` sits directly inside that folder.

-**TypeScript error: "Property 'id' does not exist on type Promise<...>" or similar around params** Confirm you wrote `params: Promise<{ id: string }>` in the function's type signature AND used `const { id } = await params;` inside the function body — both parts are required together in this version of Next.js.
+**TypeScript error: "Property 'id' does not exist on type Promise<...>" or similar around params** Confirm you wrote `params: Promise<{ id: string }>` in the function's type signature AND used `const { id } = await params;` inside the function body — both parts are required together in Next.js 16.

-**The invoice list shows invoices belonging to a different organization** Double check the `.where(eq(invoices.orgId, orgId))` clause is present in the list page's query — without it, you would see every organization's invoices mixed together, which is exactly the kind of data leak the org_id column exists to prevent.
+**The invoice list shows invoices belonging to a different organization** Double check the `.where(eq(invoices.orgId, orgId))` clause is present in the list page's query — without it, you would see every organization's invoices mixed together, which is exactly the kind of data leak the `org_id` column exists to prevent.

 **Error: "relation invoice_lines does not exist"**
 The migration did not run successfully.
 Re-run `npm run db:migrate` and check the terminal output carefully for the actual error — a common cause is a typo in the schema producing invalid SQL.

----

-### What's next

-Part 13: Turning Invoices into Journal Entries — the payoff for Part 10's work.
-We wire invoice creation into postJournalEntry, so every invoice sent automatically produces a correct, balanced accounting entry, atomically alongside the invoice's own creation.